ministryofjustice/moj-frontend/docs/components/add-another/_inline_layout.md

 Show errors for 1 item at a time using the [GOV.UK error summary](https://design-system.service.gov.uk/components/error-summary/).

 Once the user has resolved errors in the first item, display the errors for the next item until they're all resolved.
 This ensures that users can identify errors when an item is added or removed.

+### JavaScript

+This component relies on JavaScript.
+To make it work without JavaScript, you need to make sure that when the 'Add another' and 'Remove' buttons are selected, the form submits and the page reloads with the changes.

 ### Designing the page and onward journey